TwilioDevEd/Twiliomatic/README.md

 ### change-mode

-Provides the ability to change modes by environment. `keynote` for when it airs. `recording` for when it's being recorded.
-See `/mode` and it is dropped on the body tag CSS wise
+Provides the ability to change modes by environment. `keynote` for when it airs. `shutdown` to turn things off.

 ```bash
 npm run change-mode --mode=keynote --env=production